Installing SingularityCE

 --fakeroot

 mode.
-Required to run containers using the experimental--oci
+Required to run containers in OCI-mode (-oci

 --overlay

-, to mount a persistent overlay directory onto the container, when running without root or setuid.
+, to mount a persistent overlay directory onto the container, when running without root or setuid in native mode.
+OCI-mode will fall-back to the fuse-overlayfs userspace implementation.

 External Binaries